 The National Institute for Health and Care Excellence has told councils that flying visits by carers to older people must stop, insisting that a minimum of 30 minutes should be spent with clients.
 This is as a result of more people experiencing increasingly shorter visits by carers who may not have visited them previously.

 However, the suggestions by NICE are merely recommendations, with government cuts making it difficult for them to be enforced by councils.
-While local councils have a statutory duty to provide home care to those living independently with the help of stairlifts and walk-in showers, it will be difficult to put these points into action, as they do not have the money to do so.
+While local councils have a statutory duty to provide home care to those living independently with the help of stairlifts and walk-in baths and showers, it will be difficult to put these points into action, as they do not have the money to do so.
 Worryingly, with more cuts expected, it will be even harder to maintain the standards that are being carried out today.

 System lacking funds to meet demands of recommended improvements